 Minimizes Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers are considered by many experts to be a barometer of nursing care at a nursing home.
+This indicates the percentage of patients that sustained a pressure ulcer.
 Pressure ulcers, which are also referred to as bed sores, are often the result of residents not being moved frequently enough.
+Better nursing care minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This is the percentage of patients that sustained a fall which caused major injury.
+This tells you the percentage of patients who sustained a fall which resulted in serious injury.

 Minimizes Urinary Tract Infections